Deku CLI

 We provide a small CLI client in TypeScript to access Deku-C. This client allows you to originate new smart contracts, inspect their state or send transactions to call their entrypoints.

-To use the client, first install it with npm install -g @marigold-dev/deku-cli
+To use the client, first install it with npm install -g @marigold-dev/deku-cli.

-API and thus only works with NodeJS version 18 and above
+The Deku CLI requires the fetch API and thus only works with NodeJS version 18 and above

 Basic usage